charlesetc/caribou/plan.md

 * Paging
 * Searching
 * Fuzzy finding
-* Move the cursor to the right spot upon quitting.
 * Represent a tree structure, not just a list structure.
 * Make a `wrap` helper command